Christian metal: Controversy

 Certain Christian groups, most notably those in some King James Only denominations, consider all types of rock and metal music to be opposition to their faith, regardless of lyrical content or the lifestyles of the band members.
 However, fans and artists see metal as another genre of music, parallel to such genres as blues, classical, jazz, punk, and hip-hop.
 Bands such as Showbread and Antestor believe that the instrumentation of the music is simply a medium of art, while the person creating the music as well as the lyrics being presented provide the message.
 Therefore, Christian metal is created when Christians compose metal music in a way that reflects their faith in Christ.

 Keith Kahn-Harris, an English scholar of metal, states in the book Extreme Metal that sometimes fans of metal consider Christian faith and adherence in Church a membership of an established authority, and therefore Christian metal bands are seen as "posers" and the use of Christian lyrics to be opposed to the "true" purpose of metal, which values individualism and ignoring the opinions or rejection of religion.

-Christian metal groups such as Barnabas and Extol have criticized bands within the industry for a lack of innovation and for isolating bands within the industry.
+Christian metal groups such as Barnabas and Extol have criticized bands within the industry for a lack of innovation and isolating other bands.
 Pastor Bob Beeman of Sanctuary International stated that this is a compliment to secular music, as it lets people to listen to the music they enjoyed without feeling like they are giving up on the style they love and allows bands to crossover into mainstream success.

-Some groups within the Christian metal movement have criticized bands within the industry for isolating the genre from general industry too avidly.
-For example, Christer Espevoll of Extol stated in 2003: "I wish the scenes were more together.
-For a long time there has been a huge – and still growing – distance between Christian and secular music industries.
-This is the situation peculiarly in the US but also in Scandinavia.
-In my opinion this kind of polarization is not a good thing.
-Music is first and foremost about music so why should every band or artist that represents a religion or lack of it have its own industry?
-Music has no religious borders."
-However, most Christian bands today oppose to being isolated in the Christian music industry and have become mainstream successes, such as Virgin Black, and Norma Jean.